senderle/doppio/README.md

 of all the details required to maintain fifteen different many-to-many relations in a SQL schema is a challenge.

-Doppio makes a data-first approach easier by guaranteeing a one-to-one relationship between interfaces and data structures.
+Doppio makes data-first approaches easier by guaranteeing a one-to-one relationship between interfaces and data structures.
 This means that the problem of designing a usable *interface* and the problem of designing an effective *data model* are one and the same.
 The interface options that